 Don’t Wait Until the Last Minute

 Delaying something until the last minute is rarely a good idea.
-Christmas shopping is the perfect example of that!
+Christmas shopping is a perfect example of that!
 A lot of people wait until halfway through December and then dash to the malls in a panic to buy gifts.
 But the good news is, you’re starting early!
 Aren’t you feeling more relaxed already?
 You probably just added five years to your life!

 Trying to do all your Christmas shopping or cooking in one weekend can push you over the edge.
 Instead, keep it simple!
 It might be easier to shop for one or two people on your list each day.
 The idea here is to have fun buying gifts for others and not make it feel like a chore.